rust-lang/rustlings/website/content/setup/index.md

 The default terminal on Linux and Mac should be sufficient.
 On Windows, we recommend the [Windows Terminal](https://aka.ms/terminal).

-### Offline documentation (optional)
+### Offline documentation

-If you are going to be working on Rustlings while offline, you may want to run `rustup doc --std` to make the standard library documentation available on your machine.
+Whenever you're working on Rustlings offline, you can access a local copy of the standard library documentation by running `rustup doc --std`.

 ## Usage